shonaDelex/privacy-policy-analysis-prompt/README.md

 - Nevertheless, they hold promise as **preliminary aids** for supporting and expediting human assessment.

 ## Contents
-- `prompt.txt`: The prompt used to instruct the LLM during the analysis of privacy policy documents.
+- `prompt_template`: The prompt used to instruct the LLM during the analysis of privacy policy documents.

 ## License